 Moshe Maimon, who served as lead trial counsel, stated: “There are so many families like the Kaenzigs who have been unknowingly and innocently exposed to asbestos from consumer products, because industry fails to warn workers and consumers of asbestos contamination.
 Not only are these victims misled, but such lethal exposures are hidden from the medical and scientific community, and the myth of spontaneous mesotheliomas is deceptively advanced as a result.
 In this case, we proved that exposure to asbestos from cosmetic talc can cause mesothelioma, and ultimately did cause Steven Kaenzig’s asbestos cancer.”

-For more details about the trial and verdict, contact LK’s NJ mesothelioma lawyers Moshe Maimon or Leah Kagan at 212-605-6200.
+For more details about the trial and verdict, contact LK’s NJ mesothelioma lawyers Moshe Maimon or Amber Long at 212-605-6200.

 1 Kaenzig v.
 Charles B. Chrystal, Inc., et al., No. MID-L-4873-12-AS (N.J.
 Super., Middlesex County).